APPLICATION AND INTERVIEW PROCESS

 Can I work internationally?

-Prerequisites for international staff include at least two years of stateside SuperCamp experience and a history of distinguished evaluations.
-Check out this website for more info: http://www.supercamp.com/international_summer_camps.html
+To be considered for international programs we look for a history of distinguished evaluations and prefer at least two years of stateside SuperCamp experience.
+Check out this webpage for more info: http://supercampstaff.com/Locations_and_Dates/International.aspx

-All applicants interested in working our international camps must possess a valid passport that does not expire for at least 12 months.
+All applicants interested in working our international camps must possess a valid passport that does not expire for at least 12 months from the start of the program.